Hydrogen embrittlement: Mechanisms

 Hydrogen embrittlement is a complex process involving a number of distinct contributing micro-mechanisms, not all of which need to be present.
+It is now widely accepted that hydrogen embrittlement depends on material and environment with no single mechanism exclusively applicable.
 The mechanisms include the formation of brittle hydrides, the creation of voids that can lead to high-pressure bubbles, enhanced decohesion at internal surfaces and localised plasticity at crack tips that assist in the propagation of cracks.
 There is a great variety of mechanisms that have been proposed and investigated as to the cause of brittleness once diffusible hydrogen has been dissolved into the metal.
-In recent years, it has become widely accepted that HE is a complex, material and environmental dependent process, so that no single mechanism applies exclusively.
+In recent years, it has become widely accepted that HE is a complex process dependent on material and environment so that no single mechanism applies exclusively.